Our Story

 Goals and Objectives

-• Support the health and recovery of individuals undergoing cancer treatment and their families by providing organic, vegetable-rich meals designed for healing.
+• Support the health and recovery of individuals undergoing serious illness and their families by providing organic, vegetable-rich meals designed for healing.

 • Train teen volunteers in nutrition, cooking, and job skills